2.2 Inner motivation to create

 How can we become more deliberate about finding the drive to create?
 Intrinsic motivation is built on inner subjective experience.
 An activity that sparks a friend’s passion may not have the same effect on you.
 Even if you copy what your friend is doing, you might not be equally excited.

 You can nurture inner motivation by looking for social, learning and work environments that accommodate the following sources of motivation: the need for autonomy, the need for competence and the need for relatedness (Deci & Ryan, 2000; Ryan & Deci, 2017).
-These needs, pictured in Figure 2.2.1. below, are innate in each of us, and they drive us towards self-determined behaviours, goals and projects.
+These needs, pictured in Figure 2.2.2. below, are innate in each of us.

 Let’s take a graphic designer as an example.
 How might they express their psychological needs of autonomy, competence and relatedness within their role?